advancedspectrum/OC2AM/README.md

 # OC2AM
 OC2AM or Organizational Capability to API Model is a repo that contains artifacts about an organization's capabilities and their underlying resources to drive API Strategy and Program.
 The purpose of this repo is to provide a machine-readble construct to document this model and generate a visual map if necessary.
 It also enables the organization to better understand how to categorize/tag/identify APIs to drive better insight or connectivity to KPIs.
-It can be further modified to include dimensions of personas, security policies, consumer categories and more.
+It can be further modified to include dimensions of personas, security policies, consumer categories, domain data models and more.

 The hierarchy